-The EU-UK Trade and Cooperation Agreement has been concluded and offers the possibility to benefit from preferential treatment.
+The EU-UK Trade and Cooperation Agreement offers the possibility to benefit from preferential treatment.
 However, what if goods are shipped from the EU to the UK, stored in the UK, then re-exported back into the EU?

 - Use the Returned Goods Relief procedure.